HeadHunter4621/HeadHunter4621.github.io/_pages/singers/girlthing.md

 ---
-title: "Shep [シェップ]"
+title: "Girlthing [ガールシング]"
-permalink: /singers/shep/
+permalink: /singers/girlthing/
 ---

 This is a voicebank that I made with a friend.
 He wanted to record a voicebank before taking testosterone to preserve his voice, which I think is very cool!